 The scope of a type parameter extends over the entire declaration with which the type parameter list is associated, with the exception of static member declarations in classes.

-Each type parameter has an associated type parameter constraint that establishes an upper bound for type arguments.
-Omitting a constraint or specifying type any as the constraint corresponds to specifying the empty object type {}.
-Type parameters declared in a particular type parameter list may not be referenced in constraints in that type parameter list.
+A type parameter may have an associated type parameter constraint that establishes an upper bound for type arguments.
+Type parameters may be referenced in type parameter constraints within the same type parameter list, including even constraint declarations that occur to the left of the type parameter.

 The base constraint of a type parameter T is defined as follows: